Shaam-K/NightFall/README.md

             Starting development server at http://127.0.0.1:8000/
             Quit the server with CTRL-BREAK.

-* Step 7 : Now click on this link http://127.0.0.1:8000/ and you should see my website
+* Step 7 : Now click on this link http://127.0.0.1:8000/ and you should see the website

 Thanks for downloading!